 About the Institute

 Among the most urgent challenges facing America today is the growing division across racial and ethnic identities.
 Increasing aversion to difference and rising distrust among communities nationally have left colleges and universities with the challenge of how to heal from the legacies and harm of racism and bias.
-The Association of American Colleges and Universities (AAC&U) is partnering with higher education institutions to develop TRHT Campus Centers to prepare the next generation of strategic leaders and critical thinkers to promote racial healing and to catalyze efforts to address current inequities grounded in notions of a racial hierarchy.
+The American Association of Colleges and Universities (AAC&U) is partnering with higher education institutions to develop TRHT Campus Centers to prepare the next generation of strategic leaders and critical thinkers to promote racial healing and to catalyze efforts to address current inequities grounded in notions of a racial hierarchy.
 As a national, community-based initiative, the TRHT effort launched by the W.K.
 Kellogg Foundation seeks to address the historical and contemporary impacts of race and racism within our communities.
 Each TRHT Campus Center prioritizes expansive, community-based healing activities that seek to change collective community narratives and broaden the understanding of our diverse experiences.

 Campus Team Outcomes

-- Develop a comprehensive action plan to achieve TRHT goals
+- Develop a comprehensive action plan

-- Design and facilitate Racial Healing Circles
+- Design and participate in Rx Racial Healing® Circles

 - Become a part of the growing, national TRHT Campus Centers network